keu/docs/astro/troubleshoot-astro.md

     ERROR - Detected zombie job
     ```

-    Because Airflow occasionally creates these logs with irregular spacing, search only for "zombie" to find all available zombie logs.
+    Because Airflow occasionally creates these logs with irregular spacing, search only for `zombie` to find all available zombie logs.

 ### Solution: Use safeguards for preventing zombie tasks